|Authorization Code:||SAI/ QMS/QM/001|

 The Institute shall determine and implement effective channels of communicating with the customer in relation to product delivery.
 The channels may include memos, public notice boards, formal meetings, mass media, brochures, catalogs, websites, libraries, course descriptions, and outlines.
 The Institute shall also establish a mechanism for resolving customer complaints as well as receiving customer feedback through periodical surveys and suggestion boxes strategically installed in locations within the Institute.

 Design and Development Planning

-The Institute shall plan and control the design and development of products that include curricula.
-Design and development of university academic programs shall be as per the Procedure for Curriculum Development/Review (SAI/QMS/OP/001)
+The Institute shall plan and control the design and development of products that are included in the curricula.
+Design and development of university academic programs shall be as per the Procedure for Curriculum Development/Review (SAI/QMS/OP/001).

-Any changes to any designs shall be approved by the relevant organs of the Institute.
+Any changes to any design shall be approved by the relevant organs of the Institute.

 Design and Development Inputs

-The Institute shall determine product inputs requirements in curricula design and development, and maintain record for the same.
-The inputs shall take into consideration functional and performance, statutory and regulatory requirements, and any other relevant information which may enrich the product design and development.
+The Institute shall determine product inputs requirements in curricula design and development, and maintain records for the same.
+The inputs shall take into consideration functionality and performance, statutory and regulatory requirements, and any other relevant information which may enrich the product design and development.

 Further, the inputs shall be reviewed for adequacy.
 Caution shall be taken so that the requirements shall be complete, unambiguous and not in conflict with each other.

 Before being approved for release, the curricula shall be in a form suitable for verification against design and developmental input.
 The curricula shall comprise, among others, input requirements for design and development, delivery strategies, acceptance criteria, assessment of performance and its preservation.